 - In a small bowl whisk 2 eggs and 1 tablespoon water and set aside.

-- Heat a 10 inch skillet on medium high heat.
+- Heat a 10-inch nonstick skillet on medium-high heat.
 Add the sausage and cook until browned about 3-5 minutes.
-Remove to a bowl.
-Drain grease.
+Remove to a bowl to drain grease.

-- In the same skillet, on medium low heat add 1 tablespoon butter and melt.
+- In the same skillet, on medium-low heat add 1 tablespoon of butter and melt.

 - Pour in whisked eggs.
-Eggs should set immediately at the edges.
+Eggs should be set immediately at the edges.

-- Add the cheese, sausage and tomatoes to one side of the omelet.
+- Add 1/2 of the cheese, sausage, and tomatoes to one side of the omelet.
 Carefully use a spatula and flip the other side over.
-Reduce heat to low and cook about 1 1/2 minutes or until egg is cooked through.
+Reduce heat to low and cook for about 1 1/2 minutes or until egg is cooked through.